This article will explain the foreclosure process in Texas. We cover why foreclosure happens, and how we can help you find a solution.

 - Multiple bills

-Adjustable-rate loans become a problem when interest rates increase after the initial low-interest rates and low payments.
-Borrowers who give in to adjustable-rate loans are often forced to file for foreclosure or bankruptcy.
+Adjustable-rate loans become a problem when interest rates increase after the initial low rates and payments.
+As a result, borrowers with adjustable-rate loans are often forced to file for foreclosure or bankruptcy.

 Unemployment is unfortunate and happens to a lot of people.
-Individuals who are unemployed may not have enough money saves to make their mortgage payments on time, which will eventually result in foreclosure.
+Individuals who are unemployed may not have enough money to make their mortgage payments on time.
+With this in mind, nonpayment results in foreclosure.

 Credit card debt

-Medical expenses often occur unexpectedly.
+Medical expenses can occur suddenly.
 Over 10 percent of foreclosures nationwide are due to medical costs.
-Conditions that require continuous medical treatment accrue expensive medical bills depending on the severity of the situation, and a person could lose their job, which is the second cause of foreclosure.
+Health conditions that require continuous medical treatment can accrue expensive medical bills.
+To emphasize, this could lead to a job loss which is the second cause of foreclosure.

 Divorce causes emotional and financial stress.
-Due to the expensive cost of divorce, once the divorce is final, many people are left with little to no money, which leads them to file bankruptcy or falling into foreclosure.
+Due to the expensive cost of divorce, many people are left with little to no money.
+As a result, this can lead to people filing for bankruptcy or falling into foreclosure.

 Whether someone is moving locally or long distance, moving is expensive.
-Sudden relocations are the costliest types of moves because there is no time to plan things and find reasonable prices, which causes people to focus on expenses other than their mortgage.
+Sudden relocations are the most costly type of move because there is no time to plan things and find reasonable prices, which causes people to focus on expenses other than their mortgage.
 Paying one mortgage is more than enough, and adding another mortgage further complicates financial matters.

 How to Stop a Foreclosure in Texas?

-To stop a foreclosure in Texas, the borrower can:
+To stop the foreclosure process in Texas, the borrower can:

 - Get a forbearance agreement